YosysHQ/yosys/docs/source/using_yosys/more_scripting/opt_passes.rst

 Simple optimizations
 --------------------

-The Yosys pass ``opt`` runs a number of simple optimizations.
+The Yosys pass :cmd:ref:`opt` runs a number of simple optimizations.
 This includes removing unused signals and cells and const folding.
 It is recommended to run this pass after each major step in the synthesis script.
-At the time of this writing the ``opt`` pass executes the following passes that each perform a simple optimization:
+At the time of this writing the :cmd:ref:`opt` pass executes the following passes that each perform a simple optimization:

--  Once at the beginning of ``opt``:
+-  Once at the beginning of :cmd:ref:`opt`:

    -  ``opt_expr``
    -  ``opt_merge -nomux``